smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ## 2 London   large     22
     ## 3 Beijing  large    121

-Voila!
+Voila\!
 So what just happened there?

-Think of %&gt;% as the equivalent of "and then do this"...
+Think of %\>% as the equivalent of “and then do this”…
 It takes the result and then applies something new to it, in sequential order

-This becomes easy to see when we add new functions - let's talk about sorting with arrange()
+This becomes easy to see when we add new functions - so let’s talk about sorting with arrange()

 ``` r
 pollution %>%